9 Best Things To Do in Saba: Gin & Tonics to Turtles

 Sea turtle checking me out at Tent Reef in Saba

-My husband and I are avid snorkelers.
-We booked a trip with Sea Saba and saw more turtles than we could count.
+If you’re more like us and prefer to snorkel, you still have great options.
+My husband and I are avid snorkelers, and we booked a trip with Sea Saba.
+We saw more sea turtles than we could count.

 03- Hike the Breathtaking Island Trails